 Capital Credits are the difference between your Cooperative’s operating costs and revenues.
 Because Palmetto Electric is a non-profit cooperative, any revenues left over after expenses are returned to you, our member-owners.
 Each spring, we send you an Allocation statement showing the amount of your Capital Credits for the previous year.
 Capital Credits are then paid with Board approval after review of Palmetto Electric’s financial statement.

-This year Palmetto Electric will return approximately $4 million in Capital Credits to members served by the Cooperative in 1990, 1991, 1992 and 2015.
-For members that register at the 2016 Annual Meeting, which will be held Saturday, May 7, Capital credits of $25.00 or less will be applied to the members’ active account on their next billing statement.
-Annual Meeting registered members with capital credits greater than $25.00 will be issued checks, which will be mailed the week of May 9, 2016.
-Members who do not attend the 2016 Annual Meeting will receive their Capital Credits in December.
+In 2017, Palmetto Electric will return approximately $4.2 million in Capital Credits to members served by the Cooperative in 1992, 1994, 1995, 1996 and 2016.
+For members that register at the 2017 Annual Meeting, which will be held Saturday, May 7, Capital credits of $25.00 or less will be applied to the members’ active account on their next billing statement.
+Annual Meeting registered members with capital credits greater than $25.00 will be issued checks, which will be mailed the week of May 8, 2017.
+Members who do not attend the 2017 Annual Meeting will receive their Capital Credits in December.
 Inactive members will also be issued checks in December.
 It’s just one of the benefits you receive as a member-owner of Palmetto Electric Cooperative.